-Table ES-1 IMPACTS AND PROPOSED MITIGATION

-Impacts Mitigation Measures

-AESTHETICS

-Future solar energy developments within the SEDAs and OVSA could result in potentially significant visual impacts related to: (1) scenic vistas and scenic resources; (2) degradation of the existing visual character or quality of the site and its surroundings; and (3) light and glare.
+Table ES-1 IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation AESTHETICS Future solar energy developments within the SEDAs and OVSA could result in potentially significant visual impacts related to: (1) scenic vistas and scenic resources; (2) degradation of the existing visual character or quality of the site and its surroundings; and (3) light and glare.
 AES-1: Prepare visual studies that include existing views, scenic vistas, and visual resources and evaluate the potential impacts to existing visual resources.
-Site-specific visual studies shall be prepared to assess potential visual impacts for all proposed solar energy projects greater than 20 MW (utility scale) and for proposed solar energy projects that are distributed generation-commercial scale or community scale that have been determined by a qualified County_qualified_planner to have the potential to impact visual resources within the individual SEDAs and the OVSA.
-The visual study shall include assessment of the existing visual environment, including existing views, scenic vistas, and visual resources, and evaluate the potential of the proposed solar energy project to adversely impact resources and degrade the visual character or quality of the site and its surroundings.
+Site-specific visual studies shall be prepared to assess potential visual impacts for all proposed solar energy projects greater than 20 MW (utility scale) and for proposed solar energy projects that are distributed generation commercial scale or community scale that have been determined by a qualified County qualified planner to have the potential to impact visual resources within the individual SEDAs and the OVSA.
+The visual study shall include assessment of the existing visual environment, including existing views, scenic vistas, and visual resources, and degrade the visual character or quality of the site and its surroundings.
 The study shall include assessment of public views from key observation points, the locations of which shall be determined in consultation with County staff and, if applicable, other public agencies with jurisdiction over the project site (e.g., BLM).
 Visual simulations shall be prepared to conceptually depict post-development views from the identified key observation points.
-The analysis and results of the study shall be documented in a memorandum that will include: (1) an assessment of the existing visual environment, including existing views, scenic vistas, and visual resources and (2) an evaluation of the potential of the proposed solar energy project to adversely impact resources and degrade the visual character or quality of the site and its surroundings.
-Applicable recommendations from the project-specific visual analysis shall be incorporated into the associated individual project design to address identified potential visual impacts.
-AES-2: Reduce potential effects of glare by preparing site-specific glare studies that inform project design.
-Site-specific glare studies shall be prepared for all proposed solar energy project Significant and Unavoidable
+The analysis and results of the study shall be documented in a memorandum that will include: (1) an assessment of the existing visual environment, including existing views, scenic vistas, and visual resources and degrade the visual resources and degrade the visual analysis shall be incorporated into the associated individual project design to adversely impact resources to state.
+The analysis and results of the study shall be documented in a memorandum that will include: (1) an assessment of the existing visual environment, including existing views, scenic vistas, and visual resources and degrade the visual character or quality of the site and its surroundings.
+Applicable recommendations from the project-specific visual analysis shall be incorporated into the associated individual project design to add Significant and Unavoidable inform project design.
+Site-specific glare studies shall be prepared for all proposed solar energy projects greater than 20 MW (utility scale) and for proposed solar energy projects that are distributed generation commercial scale or community scale that have been determined by a qualified County qualified planner to have the potential to impact visual resources within the individual SEDAs and the OVSA to assess potential glare impacts.
+Applicable results and recommendations from the project-specific glare study shall be incorporated into the associated individual project designs to address identified potential visual impacts.